nyankson-benjamin/architecture-challange/README.md

 ### steps:

-1. The initial state is set to an empty string (""), and a reducer function componentReducer is used to update the state based on dispatched actions.
+1. The initial state is set to an empty string (""), and a reducer function 'componentReducer' is used to update the state based on dispatched actions.

+2. I then used useEffect hook to save the current state to the localStorage whenever the component value changes so that the last viewed component is remembered even after refreshing the page.

+3. Inside the App.js component, i used the useContext hook to access the component state value from the 'ComponentContext', based on the value of the component, i used a switch statement to assign the corresponding page component to a 'currentComponent' variable.
+The home page is the default page.